-During 2017, the Museum entered into an employment contract with an employee effective July 1, 2017 through June 30, 2021, which provides for a minimum annual salary, and incentives based on the Museum's attainment of specified levels of financial performance.
-The contract provides for retention bonuses provided the employee meets certain levels of performance and extends the employment contract by the end of the initial term.
-As of June 30, 2017, the total commitment (undiscounted) is \$1,600,000 for salary and \$150,000 for contributions to the deferred compensation plan, which includes a four year commitment to serve as President and CEO.
+During 2017, the Museum entered into an employment contract with an employee effective July 1, 2017 through June 30, 2021, which provides for a minimum annual salary, and bonus at the sole discretion of the Museum Board of Trustees.
+The contract provides for retention bonuses provided the employee meets certain levels of performance and completes the initial term of the contract.
+As of June 30, 2018, the total commitment (undiscounted) is \$1,200,000 for salary and \$112,500 for contributions to the deferred compensation plan, which includes a three year commitment to serve as President and CEO.